Main Source Drop Breaking Atoms Album – Today in Hip-Hop

 XXL celebrates 50 years of hip-hop with this moment:

 Jan.
 3, 1991: Main Source kicked off the new year with the release of their classic debut album, Breaking Atoms.
 The 14-song collection is remembered as one of the last seminal albums of the golden age of hip-hop.

 The group consists of producer and rapper Large Professor, and Toronto DJs and producers Sir Scratch and K-Cut.
 Breaking Atoms is regarded as an influential album in hip-hop for introducing the production abilities of Large Professor and marking the debut of legendary Queens, N.Y. rapper Nas.

-Noted for it’s rich, jazzy sonics and intricate layered percussion, Breaking Atoms would spawn several hit singles.
-The lead single, "Looking At The Front Door," would chart at No. 1 on Billboard’s Hot Rap Singles chart while follow-up, "Just Hangin' Out” would land at No. 11, respectively.
-However, the album’s most famous moment might be the iconic guest verse from a debuting, teenage Nas.
-The verse is widely remembered as one of the greatest debuts in hip-hop history, as well as, being credited as the spark that launched Nas to becoming one of the most decorated MCs of all time.
+Noted for its rich, jazzy sonics and intricately layered percussion, Breaking Atoms would spawn several hit singles.
+The lead single, "Looking At The Front Door," would reach the No. 1 spot on the Billboard Hot Rap Singles chart while the follow-up, "Just Hangin' Out", would peak at No. 11.

-Although the group only released this one full-length album, the influence of Main Source is undeniable.
-Not only because it launched the career of Nas but because lead rapper/producer, Large Professor, has gone on to become one of the most celebrated producers of all time.
+The musical influence of Main Source is undeniable.
+Not only because it launched the career of Nasir Jones, but because producer Large Professor has gone on to become one of the most celebrated producers of all time.
 The veteran track master has produced songs for Mobb Deep, Busta Rhymes, Eric B. & Rakim , Kool G. Rap and, of course, Nas’ masterful 1994 debut album, Illmatic.